3/17/2025

 There are no components to the science of reading simply because it is not an approach or philosophy.
 Instead, the phrase “science of reading” represents decades of gold-standard research demonstrating the science behind how the human brain learns to read.

-What many people think of as the components of the science of reading are the skills and instructional methods that have been proven effective in teaching reading.
-A skill like decoding is a key component in literacy, and the science of reading is the body of research that proves the importance of explicitly teaching this skill.
+Many people think of the science of reading as the skills and instructional methods that have been proven effective in teaching reading.
+Decoding is a key component of literacy, and the science of reading is the body of research that demonstrates the importance of explicitly teaching this skill.

 In this article, we look at how the body of research that makes up the science of reading can be more easily understood through these four frameworks and models, which are all interconnected:

 These approaches each have their own components and concepts to help us understand how we learn to read.
-When educators have a complete understanding of these instructional frameworks and models, they can effectively implement evidence-based practices in their classrooms and help all of their students find reading success.
+When educators understand these instructional frameworks and models, they can effectively implement evidence-based practices in their classrooms and help all of their students find reading success.

 What are the Five Pillars of Reading Instruction?